Brown Marmorated Stink Bug season requires increased inspection in New Zealand and Australia

 Liberia Maritime Authority issues an advisory notice for the safe transport of bauxite

-The Liberia Maritime Authority has released a Marine Advisory notice to provide guidance for the safe transportation of bauxite.
+The Liberia Maritime Authority has released a Marine Advisory notice to provide guidance for the safe transport of bauxite.
 It also gives the potential risks regarding the carriage of certain Group A bauxite in bulk due to its potential to undergo dynamic separation.

 After the investigation into the loss of the M.V.
 BULK JUPITER in 2015 with a cargo of bauxite, IMO published CCC.1/Circ.2 on Carriage of Bauxite that may liquefy.
 At the time, bauxite was listed in the IMSBC Code as a Group C cargo (cargoes neither liable to liquefy- Group A or possess chemical hazards Group B).